vuejs/vue-cli/docs/guide/deployment.md

 ### Docker (Nginx)

-Deploying your application using nginx inside of docker can be done easily with a minor modification of the nginx configuration.
+Deploy your application using nginx inside of a docker container.

 1. Install [docker](https://www.docker.com/get-started)